ricdotnet/urbn/README.md

 ### Get Urban Dictionary definitions displayed on your app the easy way
 ***
-This package uses promises to allow for asynchronous requests natively.
+This package uses promises to allow for easy and asynchronous urban dictionary requests.
 ***

 #### Install